chartjs/Chart.js/docs/axes/radial/linear.md

 ## Point Label Options

 The following options are used to configure the point labels that are shown on the perimeter of the scale.
 They can be found in the `pointLabels` sub options.
-Note that these options only apply if `pointLabels.display` is true.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------